 Finally, 20% of the grade is from coursework.
-For this, students choose a focal point and two related texts.
+For this, you choose a focal point and two related texts.
 There is scope here to be independent and undertake research, which is an essential skill for university.
-Students are also able to choose a drama text or a poetry text, if they wish.
+You will also choose a drama or poetry text, if you wish.
 Examples of texts which students have compared are:

-- Americanah and Things Fall Apart, with a focus on the presentation of Nigerian culture. - Jane Eyre and The Wide Sargasso Sea, with a focus on female 'otherness'. - Atonement and The History Boys, with a focus on the coming-of-age.
+- 'Americanah' and 'Things Fall Apart', with a focus on the presentation of Nigerian culture. - 'Jane Eyre' and 'The Wide Sargasso Sea', with a focus on female 'otherness'. - 'Atonement' and 'The History Boys', with a focus on the coming-of-age.